General Rules for LLC Names

 These rules typically apply to all LLCs, no matter what state they are formed in.
-You will need to pay attention to these rules as they will influence the name you choose for

 Your LLC Business Name Must Be Unique

 The business name you have chosen cannot be used by any other LLC or corporation in the state of Illinois.
 This is why you should check business name availability on

 Your LLC Business Name Must Not Be Confusable With Another Business Name

 factors to say your name is different from the name of another business:

-Suffixes, such as Corporation, Company, Incorporated, Incorporation, Limited, Corp., Co., Inc., Ltd., LLC, etc.
+- Suffixes, such as Corporation, Company, Incorporated, Incorporation, Limited, Corp., Co., Inc., Ltd., LLC, etc.

-Definite articles like “A,” “And,” “An,” “&,” “The,” etc.
+- Definite articles like “A,” “And,” “An,” “&,” “The,” etc.

 - The singular, plural or possessive forms of a word

 - Abbreviations, punctuation, symbols, fonts, typefaces, etc.